Proud of our heritage, committed to our future

 The Good Conversation Book Club

 Titonka Public Library Book Club, The Good Conversation Book Club, meets each month to discuss a book that its members have read.
-The club meets at 10:30 a.m. on the second Wednesday of each month at the Titonka Public Library or Buffalo Creek Activity Center.
+The club meets on the second Wednesday of each month at the Titonka Public Library or Buffalo Creek Community Center.
+Check the calendar for the Book of the Month and meeting times.

 You can stop by the Titonka Public Library (136 Main St. N., Titonka, IA), call them at 515-928-2509 or email them at firstname.lastname@example.org.